 In the frontend there is only the

 components/com_foos/language/en-DE/com_foos.ini implements the German language.

-We add the mandatory English version in the file
+We add the English version to the file

 In the next chapters more language strings will be added.
 I will not mention them separately there.
 I have already integrated most of them into the sample files in this lesson.
 This way I avoid that the files appear in the diff view and blow it up unnecessarily.
-Specifically, I mean the diff view of the program code of the various chapters on Github, which I refer to here.
+Specifically, I mean the diff view of the program code of the different chapters on Github, which I refer to here in the text.

-So that the language files are copied during an installation, we add the
+To make sure that the language files are copied to Joomla Core when the extension is installed, we add the

 </uninstall> <!-- Frond-end files --> <files folder="components/com_foos"> <folder>language</folder> <folder>src</folder> <folder>tmpl</folder> </files> <files folder="administrator/components/com_foos"> <filename>foos.xml</filename> <folder>forms</folder> <folder>language</folder> <folder>services</folder> <folder>sql</folder> <folder>src</folder>